gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AADRM/Get-AadrmTrackingLog.md

 ```

 ### -UserEmail
 Specifies the email address of the user.
-The cmdlet gets the tracking information for documents that were protected by or accessed by the user who has this email address.
+The cmdlet gets the tracking information for documents that were protected by, or accessed by the user who has this email address.

 ```yaml
 Type: String